CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 It is imperative that changes take place in a coordinated manner.
 No employee may make changes on their own.
 All employees of the IT organization must also agree to relevant changes with the change management.
 This ensures that any changes do not interfere with each other or even lead to a system failure.

 For an institution of at least medium size or with complex IT infrastructures, the change manager should be supported in its work by a Change Advisory Board (CAB).
-It has been proven that, in addition to the persons entrusted with the technical implementation of change tasks, one person from each department should also be appointed as a member of the CAB.
+It has been proven that, in addition to the persons entrusted with the technical implementation of change tasks, one person from each department is also to be appointed as a member of the CAB.
 The CAB is convened regularly at scheduled times to assess changes and help the change manager assess, prioritize and authorize them.
 As a rule, the CAB will only be subject to serious changes.
 For this purpose, the CAB may be composed differently in terms of its members.
 For example, the complete CAB could come together every three months to discuss critical change requests.

-For uncritical regular changes, the agreements can be made directly between the change manager and the responsible administrators or the test team.
+For uncritical, regular changes, the agreements can be made directly between the change manager and the responsible administrators or the test team.

 In order for the CAB to perform its tasks properly, its members must be able to assess how changes can impact both technically and in terms of business goals and processes.

 #### OPS.1.1.3.M3 Configuring Auto Update Mechanisms [Administrator]

 Many products have automatic update mechanisms (autoupdate) that inform users when there are patches or updates.
 Often, these also offer the option of downloading and installing the updates immediately via the Internet.
-As a rule, today all operating systems and available standard software packages contain such mechanisms.
+As a rule, all operating systems and available standard software packages today contain such mechanisms.
 The functionality of the update mechanism varies depending on the version, installation mode and manufacturer.

 Usually, auto-update IT products look for new versions or software packages each time the system or software is started or timed on a public update server.
 The products provide several ways to configure the auto-update mechanism.
 When new IT components are put into operation, it should always be checked whether and which update mechanisms they have and how they can be configured.
 It should also be checked which data is transferred from the auto-update mechanism to the manufacturer.
 It should first be clarified in principle how these mechanisms are handled.
 Then it should be determined how the update functions are concretely configured in the different products.
 The following sections give an overview of the different variants of these mechanisms.